2019–2020 Hong Kong protests: Electoral landslide and COVID-19

 The 24 November 2019 District Council election, considered a referendum on the government and the protests, attracted a record high voter turnout.
 The results saw the pro-democracy camp win by a landslide, with the pro-Beijing camp suffering their greatest electoral defeat in Hong Kong's history.
 The unprecedented electoral success of the pro-democracy voters, the mass arrests during the PolyU siege, and faster response by police contributed to a decrease in the intensity and frequency of the protests in December 2019 and January 2020.
 Despite this, the CHRF organised two marches to maintain pressure on the government on 8 December 2019 and 1 January 2020.

-The outbreak of the COVID-19 pandemic in mainland China caused the number of large-scale rallies to dwindle further because of fears that they might facilitate the spread of the virus.
+The outbreak of the COVID-19 pandemic in Mainland China and subsequent escalation of the COVID-19 crisis in February and March 2020 caused the number of large-scale rallies to dwindle further because of fears that they might facilitate the spread of the virus.
 Despite this, the pro-democratic movement's tactics were repurposed to pressure the government to take stronger actions to safeguard public health in the face of the pandemic's outbreak in Hong Kong.
-As the COVID-19 crisis escalated in February and March 2020, the scale of the protests dwindled further.
-Police have used COVID-19 laws banning groups of more than four, for example, to disperse protesters.
+Police used COVID-19 laws banning groups of more than four, for example, to disperse protesters.
 On 18 April, police arrested 15 pro-democracy activists including Jimmy Lai, Martin Lee and Margaret Ng for their activities in 2019, drawing international condemnation.